-Harvest of plant material is allowed for non-tribal members if accompanied by a Quinault tribal member and collected materials will be used for traditional and non-commercial products.
+Harvest of plant material is allowed for non-tribal members if accompanied by a Quinault tribal member and approved in writing by the QDNR Director.
+Collected materials will be used for traditional and non-commercial products only.
 A no-cost permit is required.
 Non-tribal members may not collect plant material on the Quinault Indian Nation lands for any other reason.

 Tribal members may apply for a free use permit by submitting a Cultural Harvesting Permit Request Form to the following:

 1214 Aalis Dr., Bldg C

 Taholah, WA 98587